gsi-ee/go4/etc/win32/README.md

 ## This is obsolete README for compilation of older go4 versions

-This package is compiled and tested with CYGWIN on Windows 7 with Microsoft Visual C++ 12.0 (2013) Express Edition, using ROOT 5-34-30 and Qt 5.4.2.
+This package is compiled and tested on Windows 10 with Microsoft Visual C++ 16 (2019), using ROOT 6-26-04 and Qt 5.15.6.

 ## INSTALLATION